shua-chen/academicRAG/README.md

 # Create query parameters with conversation history
 query_param = QueryParam(
-    mode="mix",  # or any other mode: "local", "global", "hybrid" conversation_history=conversation_history,  # Add the conversation history
+    mode="mix",  # or any other mode: "subgraph", "global", "hybrid" conversation_history=conversation_history,  # Add the conversation history
     history_turns=3  # Number of recent conversation turns to consider )